danielcgingerich/fused_LASSO/README.md

 # fused LASSO using alternating direction method of multipliers (ADMM)
 Few R packages exist with flexible implementations of the fused LASSO.
 Here, I showcase my implementation of the fused LASSO for discovering differential partial correlations.
-Specifically, given a response $Y = [Y_1, Y_2]^T$ and a matrix of predictors $X$, w
+For example, consider the gene expression of treatment (1) versus control (0) groups.
+Here, we have a response matrix $Y = [Y_1, Y_0]$.
+The design matrix is $\text{BlockDiag}(X_1, X_2)$